 L&I warns about new work injury condition

-L&I takes work injury occurrences very seriously
+L&I takes bus driver work injury occurrences very seriously